niess/mulder/docs/source/interface.rst

       .. note::

-         The provided altitude values (:math:`z`) should be strictly increasing and the density values (:math:`\rho`) must be strictly positive.
+         The provided altitude values (:math:`z`) should be strictly increasing, and the density values (:math:`\rho`) must be strictly positive.

       Alternatively, a predefined model can be specified, e.g. as